 Enole Adepoyi - Program Manager, NigeriaEnole Adapoyi is a graduate of the University Maryland University College with a Masters of Science in Homeland Security and a candidate for the School of Conflict Analysis and Resolution at George Mason University (SCAR).
 Her program the peace initiate is a transformational collaboration for development in the Niger delta that works with NGOs to promote proletarian participation.
 This collaboration is to solicit for corporate social responsibility involving women facilitators in an approach to seek the alliance and involvement of companies and governmental agencies.
 She is also working on interfaith dialogues in the northern part of Nigeria to educate on the demerits of terrorism and displacement.

-BENJAMIN KRAUT - PROGRAM OFFICER - WATERBenjamin Kraut is a Project Officer with the Institute for Multi-Track Diplomacy, developing and implementing projects ranging from transitional justice in the Middle East and Central America to addressing water-conflict on a global scale.
+BENJAMIN KRAUT - PROGRAMS ADVISOR.Benjamin Kraut is the Programs Advisor and a Project Officer with the Institute for Multi-Track Diplomacy.
+Mr. Kraut advises on all programs and projects as an in-house consultant, assisting program managers and project officers to increase efficiency, ensure long-term viability of projects and programs as well as compatibility with IMTD strategic objectives.
+Mr. Kraut is also developing and implementing projects ranging from transitional justice in the Middle East and Central America to addressing water-conflict on a global scale.
 Currently, Mr. Kraut is a student at Temple University Beasley School of Law.
 He is a Semi-Finalist in the Presidential Management Fellowship and a Law & Public Policy Scholar as well as a Rubin Public Interest Honor Society Fellow.
 Mr. Kraut's diverse experience ranges from interning with the Department of Veterans Affairs Office of General Counsel in Washington DC, employment law with the City of Philadelphia Law Department, criminal prosecution with the Philadelphia District Attorney's office, criminal defense with Goldberg, Menuix and Mueth and strategic planning at Dragonfly Partners, a consulting firm dedicated to nonprofit organizations.
 His legal interests are in local and national government, foreign relations, international human rights law, employment law and general litigation.

 Adhik Badal - Program Officer, NepalAdhik Badal graduated from Tribhuvan University in Kathmandu with degrees in English and Conflict, Peace and Development Studies.
 He is also an MA candidate of International Peace Studies at the Kroc Institute, the University of Notre Dame.
 He has worked for Local Peace Committee at Kavre district of Nepal under Nepal's Ministry of Peace and Reconstruction as a Peacebuilding Officer and for various nongovernmental organizations.
 He recently taught as adjunct faculty in Tribhuvan University's Department of Conflict, Peace and Development Studies.